1. A permit is required from the Seattle Fire Department (SFD) for a tent, canopy or air supported structure in excess of 400 square feet.

 · Letter of structural stability

-5. The Seattle Fire Department does not issue permits for tents or air-supported structures erected for more than 4 weeks (28 days).
-Tents or air-supported structures erected for more than 4 weeks must obtain permits from the Department of Planning and Development (DPD).
+6. The Seattle Fire Department does not issue permits for tents or air-supported structures erected for more than 4 weeks (28 days).
+Tents or air-supported structures erected for more than 4 weeks must obtain permits from the Seattle Department of Construction and Inspections (SDCI).